pvpoke/pvpoke/README.md

 ## Todo

-PlayerAI.js : refine battle state(opponent quantities), write decideAction() to get battle state, get prediction from PlayerModel, and then format action for push to actionqueue (eventually, replace generateTeam, generateRoster, decideSwitch, and decideShield)
+PlayerAI.js : refine battle state(opponent quantities), check that actions are being queued correctly, filter action decisions to prevent switches to fainted pokemon

-PlayerModel.js : write formatState to take state dictionary and return array for input to network
+(eventually, replace generateTeam, generateRoster, decideSwitch, and decideShield)

+PlayerModel.js : allow for saving network and Q table to server as files, enforce order for game state

 Battle.js : adjust time intervals to make emulate() run faster. or add to simulate() to allow full 3v3 battles.

 MatchHandler.js : incorporate user choice between AI and manual. allow opponent to use PlayerAI.

 ## Notes